DakshSaini5/Java-Dsa/README.md

-Data Structures & Algorithms Practice 🚀
+📘 Data Structures and Algorithms Practice

-This repository contains my complete journey of learning **Data Structures and Algorithms (DSA)** and solving problems from **LeetCode**.
+This repository contains my complete journey of learning Data Structures and Algorithms (DSA) and solving problems from LeetCode.

-📌 What’s Inside
+📂 What you will find here:

-- Implementation of all core DSA concepts in Java
+Implementations of all core DSA concepts in Java

-- Topic-wise practice (Arrays, Strings, Linked List, Stack, Queue, Trees, Graphs, DP, etc.)
+Topic-wise practice such as Arrays, Strings, Linked List, Stack, Queue, Trees, Graphs, Dynamic Programming, etc.

-- LeetCode problem solutions with clean and readable code
+Solutions to LeetCode problems with clean and readable code

-- Regular updates as I progress
+Regular updates as I continue learning and practicing

-🎯 Goals
+🎯 My Goals:

-- Build strong problem-solving skills
+Build strong problem-solving skills

-- Master DSA for technical interviews
+Master DSA for technical interviews

-- Maintain a structured and consistent coding practice
+Maintain a structured and consistent coding practice

-🛠 Language Used
-- Java
+💻 Programming Language: Java

-📚 Platforms
-- LeetCode
+🌐 Platform: LeetCode

-📈 Progress
+📈 Progress:
-I am continuously adding:
-- New DSA topics
-- Optimized solutions
-- Interview-level problems

-Stay tuned and feel free to explore! 🌱
+I will keep adding new topics, optimized solutions, and interview-level problems as I progress.